 On May 31, AWEA requested a 21-day extension of time to submit comments in this proceeding (and the ISO-NE Order 845 Compliance Filing proceeding (ER19-1951 just below)).
 The FERC granted AWEA's request, in part, on June 7.
 Comments in these proceedings were due June 26, 2019.
 Doc-less interventions were filed by Avangrid, Calpine, Dominion, EDP, National Grid, and NRG.
-A joint protest was filed by EDF Renewables, E.ON Climate & Renewables North America ("E.ON") and Enel Green Power North America ("Enel"), who asked the FERC to reject the changes for four reasons: (i) ISO-NE is incapable of meeting the study deadline changes proposed; (ii) the proposed study deadlines do not improve ISO-NE's ability to exercise Reasonable Efforts to meet queue study deadlines; (iii) the extensions proposed will delay and perhaps limit the extent of the informational reports to be required under Order 845; and (iv) the changes will not promote the transparency or improve the processing of ISO-NE's interconnection queue.
-On July 11, ISO-NE answered the joint protest.
+A joint protest was filed by EDF Renewables, E.ON Climate & Renewables North America ("E.ON") and Enel Green Power North America ("Enel"), who asked the FERC to reject the changes for four reasons: (i) ISO-NE is incapable of meeting the study deadline changes proposed; (ii) the proposed study deadlines do not improve ISO-NE's ability to exercise Reasonable Efforts to meet queue study deadlines; (iii) the extensions proposed will delay and perhaps limit the extent of the informational reports to be required under Order 845; and (iv) the changes will not promote the joint protest.
 This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com) or Jamie Blackburn (202-218-3905; jblackburn@daypitney.com).

-ISO-NE Order 845 Compliance Filing (ER19-1951)
+• ISO-NE Order 845 Compliance Filing (ER19-1951)

-On May 22, 2019, ISO-NE and the PTO AC ("Filing Parties") jointly filed proposed revisions to the Large Generator Interconnection Procedures ("LGIP") and Agreement ("LGIA") in Schedule 22 of the ISO-NE OATT in response to the requirements of Order 845 ("ISO/TO Proposal").
-The Filing Parties asserted that the ISO/TO Proposal "fully compl[ies] with the requirements in Order Nos.
+On May 22, 2019, ISO-NE and the PTO AC ("Filing Parties") jointly filed proposed revisions to the Large Generator Interconnection Procedures ("LGIP") and Agreement ("LGIA") in Schedule 22 of the ISO-NE OATT in response to the requirements of Order 845 ("ISO-NE/TO Proposal").
+The Filing Parties asserted that the ISO-NE/TO Proposal "fully compl[ies] with the requirements in Order Nos.
 845 and 845-A, and request that the Commission accept them as proposed herein, without modifications or conditions, effective upon issuance of its order accepting this filing."
-The ISO/TO Proposal did not include the RENEW Amendment's revisions to the Surplus Interconnection Service provisions supported by the Participants Committee at its May 3 meeting
+The ISO-NE/TO Proposal did not include the RENEW Amendment's revisions to the Surplus Interconnection Service provisions supported by the Participants Committee at its May 3 meeting ("NEPOOL Proposal").
+The Participants Committee considered but did not support the ISO-NE/TO Proposal (without the RENEW Amendment) at its May 3 meeting.